threatwinds/api-docs/analytics/entity-details.md

 ## Response

-A successful response will return a JSON object containing detailed information about the entity, including:
+A successful response returns a JSON object containing detailed information about the entity, including:

-* **attributes** - Core attributes of the entity (type, value, reputation, accuracy, etc.).
+* **attributes:** core attributes of the entity (type, value, reputation, accuracy, etc.).
 Note that the `value` field only contains strings, numbers, or booleans, never maps, arrays, or other complex structures.
-* **metadata** - Additional metadata associated with the entity
+* **metadata:** additional metadata associated with the entity
-* **geolocations** - Geolocation information if applicable (for IP addresses, domains, etc.)
+* **geolocations:** geolocation information if applicable (for IP addresses, domains, etc.)
-* **latest_associations** - Recent entities associated with this entity
+* **latest_associations:** recent entities associated with this entity
-* **extended_metadata** - Additional detailed metadata
+* **extended_metadata:** additional detailed metadata

 Example response: